vnallam09/datafun-04-notebooks/docs/PROJECT4.md

 Type `notebook` and select `Jupyter: Create New Blank Notebook`.
 This will create a new notebook in the project folder.

-Save the notebook with a name like `yourname-notebook.ipynb`.
+Save the notebook with a name like `yourname-eda.ipynb`.
+The file extension must be exact.

 ### Create a kernel from .venv